Devon - winter birding in the West Country

 Single Room Supplement – £160

-Four nights ’ accommodation, full board basis.
+Four nights ’ accommodation, half board.
 Local transport as specified in the itinerary.
-Entrance fees to reserves as specified in the itinerary.
+Entrance fees as specified in the itinerary.

 Travel to Kingskerswell.
-Refreshments and drinks with meals.
+Lunches, refreshments and drinks with meals.

 Minimum 5, maximum 12.